Group SLOPE Penalized Low-Rank Tensor Regression: Conclusions

 \section{Conclusions}

-In this article we propose a sparse and low-rank tensor regression method, which optimizes a gSLOPE penalized CP low-rank tensor minimization problem.
-Under the assumption of column-orthogonality for the predictor matrix, we show that our proposed TgSLOPE procedure controls TgFDR at a pre-set level, and achieves \black{the asymptotically minimax convergence with respect to} the $\ell_2$-loss defined by frontal slices of the produced estimator.
+In this article we propose a sparse and low-rank tensor regression method, which optimizes a gSLOPE penalized low-rank, orthogonally decomposable tensor minimization problem.
+Under the assumption of column-orthogonality for the predictor matrix, we show that our proposed TgSLOPE procedure controls TgFDR at a pre-set level, and achieves the asymptotically minimax convergence with respect to the produced estimation risk.
 This provides theoretical guarantees for feature selection and coefficient estimation in finite samples.
-Moreover, a globally convergent pDCAe algorithm is applied to solve the TgSLOPE estimator by \black{constructively} \black{reformulating} our TgSLOPE problem into a DC \black{program}.
-Numerical experiments verify \black{the superiority of our method in terms of TgFDR control, estimation accuracy and CPU time} against three state-of-the-art approaches.
+Moreover, a globally convergent pDCAe algorithm is applied to solve the TgSLOPE estimator by constructively reformulating our TgSLOPE problem into a DC program.
+Numerical experiments verify the superiority of our method in terms of TgFDR control, estimation accuracy and CPU time against three state-of-the-art approaches.

-For the TgSLOPE method, \black{it would be interesting to investigate statistical properties including TgFDR control and estimate accuracy in more general cases besides the orthogonal design.} Moreover, \cite{2019slopeJMLR} propose a sparse semismooth Newton-based augmented Lagrangian method (Newt-ALM) to solve the SLOPE model of the classical linear regression \citep{2015slope} and show that Newt-ALM offers a notable computational advantage in the high-dimensional settings comparing with \black{the first-order algorithms, such as APG and alternating direction method of multipliers (ADMM)}. \black{How to design the robust and \black{highly} efficient Newton-type algorithm for TgSLOPE based models is also one of our research topic in the future.}
+For the TgSLOPE method, it would be interesting to investigate statistical properties including TgFDR control and estimate accuracy in more general cases besides the orthogonal design.
+Moreover, \cite{2019slopeJMLR} propose a sparse semismooth Newton-based augmented Lagrangian method (Newt-ALM) to solve the SLOPE model of the classical linear regression \citep{2015slope} and show that Newt-ALM offers a notable computational advantage in the high-dimensional settings comparing with the first-order algorithms, such as APG and alternating direction method of multipliers (ADMM).
+How to design the robust and highly efficient Newton-type algorithm for TgSLOPE based models is also one of our research topic in the future.